-The care options are more varied than ever.
-Families can choose any care service that suits them and their loved ones the best.
-Two of these care services include assisted living and nursing homes.
+The care options available these days are more varied than ever.
+Families are therefore able to choose the care service that best suits their needs and supports the wellbeing of their loved ones.
+Two of the most commonly compared options are assisted living vs nursing home care.

 Assisted Living vs. Nursing Home Difference